Jim-Horn/jdhorn-gatsby/docs/admin-system.md

-# Admin System
+# Admin System - REMOVED

+## Status

+**This system has been removed from the codebase as of December 20, 2025.**

 ## Overview

-The admin system provides a dashboard and management interfaces for site administrators.
-Currently includes quote management with potential for expansion.
+The admin system was a **skeleton implementation** - a side project that was started but never completed.
+It provided basic page structure and routing but had no functional features implemented.
+The pages existed as placeholders with no actual functionality.

+Since it was incomplete and unused, it was removed to reduce code complexity and maintenance burden.

 ## Structure